NOC-OI/sql-ecology-lesson/episodes/03-sql-joins.md

 SELECT COUNT(*) FROM surveys;
 ```

-This is because, by default, SQL only returns records where the joining value
-is present in the joined columns of both tables (i.e. it takes the *intersection*
-of the two join columns).
+This is because, by default, SQL only returns records where the joining value is present in the joined columns of both tables (i.e. it takes the *intersection* of the two join columns).
 This joining behaviour is known as an `INNER JOIN`.
-In fact the `JOIN` keyword is shorthand for `INNER JOIN` and the two
-terms can be used interchangeably as they will produce the same result.
+In fact, the `JOIN` keyword is shorthand for `INNER JOIN` in Oracle, and the two terms can be used interchangeably as they will produce the same result.

 We can also tell the computer that we wish to keep all the records in the first
 table by using a `LEFT OUTER JOIN` clause, or `LEFT JOIN` for short.
+Additionally, Oracle also supports `RIGHT OUTER JOIN` (or simply `RIGHT JOIN`), which works in a similar manner but keeps all records from the right table (`species`).
+And you also have `FULL OUTER JOIN`, which keeps all records from both tables.
 The difference
-between the two JOINs can be visualized like so:
+between the JOINs can be visualised like so:

 ![
-Diagrams representing INNER JOIN and LEFT JOIN in SQLite
+Diagrams representing JOINs in Oracle
 ](fig/sql-joins.png){
-alt='Diagrams representing INNER JOIN and LEFT JOIN each include two overlapping circles labeled A (left) and B (right).
-For INNER JOIN, the intersection of the two circles is filled in.
-The associated query is SELECT * FROM A JOIN B ON A.Key = B.Key.
-For LEFT JOIN, circle A, including its intersection with circle B, is filled in.
-The associated query is SELECT * FROM A LEFT JOIN B ON A.Key = B.Key.'
+alt='Diagrams representing JOINs in Oracle'
 }

 :::::::::::::::::::::::::::::::::::::::  challenge